Mersenne prime: Mersenne numbers in nature and elsewhere

 In the mathematical problem Tower of Hanoi, solving a puzzle with an n-disc tower requires M_{n} steps, assuming no mistakes are made.
 The number of rice grains on the whole chessboard in the wheat and chessboard problem is M_{64}.

-The asteroid with minor planet number 8191 is named 8191 Mersenne after Marin Mersenne, because 8191 is a Mersenne prime (3 Juno, 7 Iris, 31 Euphrosyne and 127 Johanna having been discovered and named during the 19th century).
+The asteroid with minor planet number 8191 is named 8191 Mersenne after Marin Mersenne, because 8191 is a Mersenne prime.